atsyplenkov/pi-pop-theme/README.md

 ln -sf "$(pwd)/themes/pop-dark.json" ~/.pi/agent/themes/pop-dark.json
 ```

-Changes to the file will hot-reload in Pi.
+Changes to the file will hot-reload in Pi via `/reload`.

 ## See also